akrementsov/akrementsov/README.md

 ## Hello
 I am **Andrey Krementsov**, 32 y.o.
 I have been learning iOS development with focus on UIKit for a year.
-Since the beginning of March 2023 I have been an intern at [Koshelek app](https://koshelek.app).
+Since the beginning of March 2023 I work at [Koshelek app](https://koshelek.app).
 In addition, I am preparing for the IELTS exam.
 My target is a 7.0 - 7.5 score.

 ## iOS development skills
 - Swift